will-leeson/CS1010/syllabus.md

 None

 ### Text(s):
 None.
-Lecture slides and any supplemental material will be provided on Collab.
+Lecture slides and any supplemental material will be provided on Canvas.

 ### Credit Hours:
 3

 ### Course Logistics:
-Lectures will be delivered Tuesday and Thursday in Olsson 011 from 5-6:15 for the duration of the semester.
+Lectures will be delivered Monday and Wednesday in Olsson 011 from 5-6:15 for the duration of the semester.

 Assignments will be turned in electronically unless otherwise specified.